Fun Free Things to do in Tampa, Florida (With or Without Kids)

 While not far from Tampa are some of the world’s most beautiful beaches, you don’t have to drive over any long bridges to enjoy the sand and water.

 Ben T Davis Beach

-A family favorite is Whiskey Joe’s, it’s located right on the water, it’s hard to beat those views!
+A family favorite is Whiskey Joe’s Bar & Grill, located right on the water, it’s hard to beat those views!

 If you know of any other free things to do in Tampa, FL, comment below to add them to the list!

 WHERE NEXT?
-Free Things to do in Atlanta
+Weird things to do in New York City

 This article was written by a guest poster.
 See details below.